stacksmith/trivial-wish/README.md

 NIL
 ```
 # NOTES
+example.lisp file does not load with the package; if you want to run it, compile it yourself.

 The `fulfil` method when invoked on a wish fulfils it.
-When invoked on a list, it calls `(fulfil wish) invoke on every wish in the list.
+When invoked on an instance of `wishes`, it calls `(fulfil wish) invoke on every wish in the container.

 If your fulfilment logic requires more than just the wish itself you can try to defun the `fulfil` method in a lexical scope that has access to the data you need.

-If more is required, consider that all fulfil does is
+fulfil allows other keyboards, but I could not think of a way to generalize passing arbitrary data to it in a loop...
+If more is required, consider that all fulfil does is:
 ```
+(with-slots (data) wishes
- (mapc #'fulfil (if lifo wishes (reverse wishes))) (setf wishes nil)
+    (mapc #'fulfil (if lifo data (reverse data))) (setf data nil))
 ```
 Just write your own!